-Vertical profiles of pressure, temperature, relative humidity and wind direction and speed are measured using Vaisala RS92 radiosondes (Carrillo et al., 2016; Cuevas et al., 2017) that are launched twice a day, at 00 and 12 UTC at the Güimar station (WMO GRUAN station #60018, 105 m a.s.l.), managed by the Meteorological Centre of Santa Cruz de Tenerife (AEMET).
-This station is located near the coastline at a distance in a straight line from IZA of ~15 km.
-The TOC measurements are performed with Brewer spectrophotometer (Figure 4b) (precision better than 1 %) (Redondas and Cede, 2006).
-An automatic Cloud Observation System (SONA camera) (Figure 4c) (González et al., 2013) developed by Sieltec Canarias S.L. takes all-sky cloud Observation System (SONA camera) (Figure 4c) (Gonzalez et al., 2013) developed by Steltec Canarias S.L. takes all-sky images every 5 minutes, day and night.
-This camera consists of a 640x480 pixels resolution, 8 bit color response CCD sensor with Bayer filter, with spectral range from 400 to 700 nm.
+~ 15 km.
+The TOC measurements are performed with the Brewer spectrophotometer (Fig. 4b) (precision better than 1%) (Redondas and Cede, 2006).
+An automatic cloud observation system (SONA camera) (Fig. 4c) (González et al., 2013) developed by Sieltec Canarias S.L. takes all-sky images every 5 min, day and night.
+This camera consists of a resolution of 640×480 pixels and an 8-bit color response CCD sensor with a Bayer filter, with a spectral range from 400 to 700 nm.
 A rotating shadow band is used for protecting the sensor from direct sunlight.

-15 3.4 Instrument checks and maintenance
+3.4 Instrument checks and maintenance

 All the instruments of the BSRN are checked on a daily basis by meteorological observers of the Izaña observatory.
-Routine checks consist of cleaning the domes, cable connections inspection and instrument levelling, as well as, checking the proper functioning of the solar tracker and shading system of the instruments for DIF and LWD measurements.
-Recently, a tool to test the Owel INTRA solar tracker real time check-up has been implemented.
-This test consists in controlling the 4 quadrants of
+Routine checks consist of cleaning the domes, cable connections inspection and instrument leveling, as well as checking the proper functioning of the solar tracker and shading system of the instruments for DIF and LWD measurements.
+Recently, a tool to test the Owel INTRA solar tracker real-time check-up has been implemented.
+This test consists in controlling the four quadrants of the solar tracker (see Sect.
+3.1), checking its leveling, the board temperature and the intensity of the base shunt of motor in azimuth and elevation axis (Fig. 5).